Nursing Licenses

 It is our continued goal to make sure that each and every nurse we work with can rest assured that their livelihood is protected.

-For the past five years, our firm has been a recognized entity in the Illinois Nursing Association newsletter and we commit ourselves to serving nurses throughout the State of Illinois.
-Whether you are a hospital nurse, a home health nurse, a long care facility nurse, or an agency nurse – our focus is to protect your license.
+For the past five years, our firm has been a recognized entity in the Illinois Nursing Association newsletter, and we commit ourselves to serving nurses throughout the State of Illinois.
+Whether you are a hospital nurse, a home health nurse, a long-term care facility nurse, or an agency nurse, our focus is to protect your license.
 We feel an obligation to help nurses out of school find jobs, defend them in termination proceedings, and we work with our clients to involve them as consultants in our own practice.

 The following are the majority of issues that nurses have with their licenses: